Strategy & governance

 Our Governance and Risk Management team is responsible for the development, delivery, and oversight of University-wide cyber security policies, standards, and procedures.
 This includes ensuring compliance with policies and standards as well as ongoing cyber security risk management.

 The ISO/IEC 27001:2022 standard outlines requirements for establishing, implementing, and continuously improving an ISMS within the context of an organisation’s business objectives and risks.
+By adhering to these requirements, UNSW strengthens its information security risk management framework while enabling continuous improvement and maturity of its cyber security practices.

 The certification applies to information security within the provision, operational management, and support of IT systems for the following in-scope services:

-• O365 email and Azure storage services (Outlook, OneDrive, SharePoint, and Teams)
+• O365 email and Azure storage services (Outlook, OneDrive, SharePoint, and Teams).

-• UNSW Research data archive
+• UNSW Research data archive.

-• Storage services provided by UNSW shared drives
+• Storage services provided by UNSW shared drives.

-• Secure Email Gateway services
+• Secure Email Gateway services.

 • UNSW IT managed endpoints.